Siddhesh-Pandit/deNoiser/README.md

 - Ensure you have Python 3+ downloaded.

 - Ensure pip installation for numpy, matplotlib, scikit-image, PyWavelets  prior to usage.
-- .nef or Nikon Exchange Format files can't be used as source at this moment.
+- .raw or .nef files can't be used as source at this moment.

 - Pending tests for Canon Raw images.